 Receiving a prison sentence as the result of a work place accident is rare, even when the accident is fatal.
 Typically, when workers are injured at construction site, they may be able to filed a workers compensation claim, or in some situations the workers and his or her family may be able to file a personal injury lawsuit to recover compensation or damages.
 However, in this instance the owners’ actions were so egregious as to be criminal.
 One observer expressed outrage and noted “hopefully the sentence will serve as a warning to people in the construction industry that they will be held responsible if the aren’t following safety rules.”

-For more information, or if you or a loved one has been injured at a construction site, contact the experienced Oakland construction accident legal team at Butler Viadro, LLP for an immediate consultation.
+For more information, or if you or a loved one has been injured at a construction site, contact the experienced Oakland construction accident legal team at Viadro Law, LLP for an immediate consultation.